afontainec/chinchay-docs/docs/docs/cli.md

 ### The Router

 Two routing files will be created.
 The first one for rendering ejs files and the other for the API endpoints.
+If the app is configured for angular, a file will be generated to work with the angular router.

 ::: tip IMPORTANT!!!
   This must be added manually to the express router.
-Check the [Getting Started tutorial](../gettingstarted/ejs.html#using-chinchay) to see how they can be added.
+Check the [Getting Started tutorial](../gettingstarted/ejs.html#using-chinchay) and/or the [Chinchay + Angular tutorial](../gettingstarted/angular) to see how they can be added.
 :::

 ### The views

-#### ejs

-#### angular

-## frontend vs backend
+Last but not least, a bunch of view files are created.
+This vary deeply if Chinchay is configured for ejs or angular.
+However, in any case the following will be generated:

+  * An index which lists all the entries.
+This will have buttons edit, delete and view each entry.
+  * A view of the entry where you can see the properties of a given entry.
+Buttons to edit, delete and go to the index will be provided.
+  * An editing page, where the properties of a given entry can be edited.
+  * A way to connect to the backend API (for instance an Angular service)

+ This might vary depending on the frontend configuration.
+We strongly recommend you check the [Getting Started tutorial](../gettingstarted/ejs.html#using-chinchay) and/or the [Chinchay + Angular tutorial](../gettingstarted/angular) to get a grasp on how to work with these files.

 ## the middleware flag